LDubya/OpenKeyNav/README.md

 }
 ```

-Then press `k`
+You can press `k`
-to label clickable elements with keyboard shortcuts.
+to enter click mode, which labels clickable elements with keyboard shortcuts.
 Press the key combinations on the labels to "click" their respective buttons.

 You can press `h` to navigate through headers within the viewport.